Rick Wysocki

 It’s that easy!

-But there’s more!
-We can expand our basic layout and front matter parameters to create an even more dynamic and intelligent image layout for a list page.
+We can also expand the basic layout and front matter parameters we created to write a dynamic and intelligent image layout for a list page.
 This page will range over relevant content and return an optimized featured image.
 A good example of (actually the best example, since we’ll be recreating a small part of it) is the Posts page for this website.

 {{ range (.Paginate ( .Pages.ByDate.Reverse )).Pages }}